Spins Hudson at Factoria

 Start the day with grab-to-go lunch from Mason Sandwich Co. in Eastchester.
 It’s impossible to pick a favorite from this not-your-average sandwich shop, but kids will dig the Chickwich!

-Head to Greenburgh Nature Center in nearby Scarsdale to nosh in nature at the 33-acre preserve.
+Head to the Nature Center at Greenburgh in nearby Scarsdale to nosh in nature at the 33-acre preserve.
 Enjoy a walk along its easy hiking paths – keep an eye out for fairy gardens – or observe its outdoor animal exhibits.
 A woodland-inspired playground at the Center is great for helping little ones burn energy.

-Snack time already?
-Here are some nearby ideas to fuel the family in Mamaroneck: Walter’s Hot Dogs is a nationally registered landmark.
+Fuel up the family with a delicious snack in nearby Mamaroneck at Walter’s Hot Dogs, a nationally registered landmark.
 The hot dog stand, with its striking pagoda roof, has been serving up kid-friendly fare for over a century.
-For a sweet treat, Chocolations has a great selection of truffles and chocolate bark.
+For a sweet treat, Zagat-rated Chocolations has a great selection of truffles and chocolate bark.

 Local Mamaroneck toy shop, Miller’s Toys, is stocked with hours of entertainment – it’s a great spot for parents to snag some quiet time while kids peruse toys from around the world.